 JOY, HIGH SPIRITS, LOVE, TENDER FEELINGS, DEVOTION.

-Laughter primarily the expression of joy - Ladicrous ideas - Morements of the features during laughter - Nature of the sound produced - The secretion of tears during loud laughter - Gradation from loud laughter to genute smiling - High spirits - The expression of low a - Tender feelings - Devotion.
+Laughter primarily the expression of joy-Ludicrous ideas-Movements of the features during laughter-Nature of the sound produced-The secretion of tears during loud laughter-Gradation from loud laughter to gentle smiling-High spirits-The expression of love-Tender feelings-Devotion.

 Joy, when intense, leads to various purposeless movements-to dancing about, clapping the hands, stamping, &c., and to loud laughter.
 Laughter seems primarily to be the expression of mere joy or happiness.
 We clearly see this in children at play, who are almost incessantly laughing.
 With young persons past childhood, when they are in high spirits, there is always much meaningless laughter.
-The laughter of the gods is described by Homer as "the exuberance of their celes-" tial joy after their daily banquet."
-A man smilesand smiling, as we shall see, graduates into laughterat meeting an old friend in the street, as he does at any trifling pleasure, such as smelling a sweet perfume.1 Laura Bridgman, from her blindness and deafness, could not have acquired any expression through imitation, yet when a letter from a beloved friend was communicated to her by gesture-language, she "laughed " and clapped her hands, and the colour mounted to " her cheeks."
-On other occasions she has been seen to stamp for joy.2 Herbert Spencer, 'Essays Scientific,' &c., 1858, p.
-360. F. Lieber on the vocal sounds of L. Bridgman, 'Smithsonian Contributions,' 1851, vol. ii. p.
-6, CHAP.
-VIII.
+The laughter of the gods is described by Homer as "the exuberance of their celestial "joy after their daily banquet."
+A man smiles-and smiling, as we shall see, graduates into laughterat meeting an old friend in the street, as he does at any trifling pleasure, such as smelling a sweet perfume.1 Laura Bridgman, from her blindness and deafness, could not have acquired any expression through imitation, yet when a letter from a beloved friend was communicated to her by gesture-language, she "laughed and clapped -"her hands, and the colour mounted to her cheeks."
+On other occasions she has been seen to stamp for joy.2

+1 Herbert Spencer, 'Essays Scientific,' &c., 1858, p.
+360.

+2 F. Lieber on the vocal sounds of L. Bridgman, 'Smithsonian Contributions,' 1851, vol. ii. p.
+6.